Back when I was working at my 9 to 5 job, I remember having ideas of starting my own Virtual Assistant business.

 I once read somewhere that “Virtual Assistance will be one of the top technological breakthroughs to occur in the world by 2010 and that VA’s will be a widely accepted means of business support.”
 Interesting.

 The Virtual Assistant industry is growing fast and it’s an industry that can’t be ignored.
-So, don’t be afraid – give My Virtual Assistant a call today!
+So, don’t be nervous – give My Virtual Assistant a call today!